SocketCluster/socketcluster-website/docs/api-ag-exchange.md

       getAllChannelOutputsConsumerStatsList()
     </td>
     <td>
-      Get the list of all consumers which are consuming output data from all channels which are bound to the exchange instance.
+      Get the list of all consumers which are consuming output data from any channel which is bound to the exchange instance.
 This method returns a list of objects which have an <code>id</code> and <code>backpressure</code> property.
     </td>
   </tr>
   <tr>